AliSoftware/alisoftware.github.io/_posts/2016-05-16-pattern-matching-4.md

 Next articles will be more focused back on some nice Swifty design patterns and architecture than on Swift syntax and language.

 💡 Don't hesitate to tell me [on Twitter](https://twitter.com/aligatr) if you have any particular subject on Swift you want me blog about and give me some ideas for what to write about next!

+Thanks to [Frank Manno](https://github.com/frankieshakes) for updating the code samples of this article to Swift 3!
+{: .note }